2023 TRAINING PROGRAM - BEGINNER

 Tely 10 Committee

-If you are new to starting your fitness journey or have started running recently, I would recommend that you have yourself checked over to ensure you are healthy before starting this program.
-Another key bit of advice is to make sure that you have yourself properly fitted for footwear.
+If this is your first time attempting this event, I recommend that you check yourself over to ensure you are healthy before starting this program.
+Over the years, I have learned the importance of proper footwear.
 This is the most important piece of equipment you will need and utilize during training.
-You need to ensure that the shoes you are training in are suited to your running type.
+Don’t get caught up in trends that some people are following.
+Get the right shoe for you and your run type.
 Seek the advice of a person who is experienced in running and fitting people for shoes.

 The NLAA and its Running Club members have a No Headphones policy in place.
 It is for the safety of you and all the other participants, as the Tely 10 route isn’t a closed course.
 You can’t pay attention to your surroundings with music in your ears.
 There are enough sights and sounds along the course to keep you motivated.
 So please leave the music at home and be safe on the course.